Providing corporate partners with the opportunity to connect and contribute

-The CSU Supply Chain Management Forum provides partners with the opportunity to interact with CSU supply chain faculty, outstanding supply chain students and other company partners.
-Various events will bring the stakeholders (partners, faculty, students) together to discuss current trends and best practices in the various disciplines related to supply chain management.
+The Supply Chain Management Forum provides corporate partners with the opportunity to connect with College of Business supply chain faculty, outstanding supply chain students and other company partners.
+Partners contribute to the program through advisory panels, hosted events and practicum projects.
+Multiple events bring stakeholders (partners, faculty, students) together to discuss current trends and best practices in the various disciplines related to supply chain management.

 Supply chain management students prepare for careers in a rapidly expanding industry.